Royal Society of Public Health Training

 “I was nervous at first, but I was able to settle in with the other people who were on the course.
 I learnt so much, I sat the exam and passed it!
 I gave up smoking after I did the course and I got mum to as well.
 I talk to other Travellers now and encourage them to quit.”

 Romany Gypsy Participant in Level 2 RSPH Qualification in Understanding Behaviour Change

-Our award-winning Young Health Champions programme is a guided-learning programme for young Gypsies and Travellers, which leads to an RSPH Level 2 Award for Young Health Champions.
+Our award-winning Young Health Champions programme is a guided-learning programme for young Gypsy and Traveller people, which leads to an RSPH Level 2 Award for Young Health Champions.
 The teaching of this course is flexible in nature and can be delivered in any educational setting.

 This programme is for young people who are interested in developing a healthier lifestyle for themselves and their peers by making their voices heard around health and wellbeing issues.